 Find out who they are and what they want (this may not be what you think they need), and make sure what you want to create is something they want to buy.
 See if they’d pay money for the items you want to sell.

 Determine if you want to work with this person and solve the issues they want to have solved.

 Your Ideal Customer will be a combination of the people you help the most.

 Take the information you’ve gathered about your Ideal Customer and create a persona for them.
 Could you bring them to life (in your mind)?

 Choose a picture that represents your Ideal Customer.
-Give them a name, age, marital status, etc. Create a persona that represents your Ideal Customer, and before you develop a product or service, as yourself, “does my Ideal Customer want this?”
+Give them a name, age, marital status, etc. Create a persona representing your Ideal Customer, and before you develop a product or service, ask yourself, “Does my Ideal Customer want this?”

 By spending time better understanding your Mabel, your marketing efforts will work better because you’ll know what to create and how to help.